ACL Repair in Fort Mill

-Anterior Cruciate Ligament (ACL) Specialist in Fort Mill
+Anterior Cruciate Ligament Specialist

 A sprained or torn ACL is a very common injury that can affect anyone.
 Fortunately, SpecOrtho has you covered.
 Athletes are more prone to these types of knee injuries as they are often engaging in activities that easily lead to an ACL tear or sprain.
 Luckily, Dr. Glen Feltham has performed almost 1,000 ACL reconstructions throughout his career.
 If you have a sprained or torn ACL and are seeking treatment, please call (803) 548-6464 and request a consultation at our orthopaedic clinic in Fort Mill, SC.

 Where is My ACL?